aqlaboratory/openfold-3/docs/source/precomputed_msas.md

 OpenFold3 can utilize precomputed multiple sequence alignments (MSAs) for making predictions.
 Generating MSAs offline, separately from the model forward pass is the preferred practise for large batch jobs to avoid the expenditure of GPU resources for MSA creation, which is primarily a CPU-bound operation.

 📝  *Note:*
 - The documentation for precomputed MSAs is a preliminary version and is currently being worked on.
-It is a top priority item that will be shared in the next internal release.
+It is a top priority item that will be shared in its complete state the next internal release.

 ## 1. Generating OF3-Style Precomputed MSAs